 Our Corfu lesson began on a cloudy morning, as angelic rays of sun busted through and dazzled the sea below.

-The view welcomed us from our fourth floor balcony of the Mayor Mon Repos Palace Art Hotel, a lovely adults-only place that boasts an incredibly ideal location just down the coast from the center point of Corfu town.
+The view welcomed us from our fourth-floor balcony of the Mayor Mon Repos Palace Art Hotel, a lovely adults-only place that boasts an incredibly ideal location just down the coast from the center point of Corfu town.
+Perfect for a Corfu honeymoon.

 Walking to and from town over the course of four days was a wonderful way to experience this part of the island (and helped burn off all the calories we were enjoying).